California law requires schools to provide students with education in the arts. The requirements are widely ignored.

 Money dedicated to the arts has been a long-time goal of arts advocates.
 For example, the California State PTA passed a resolution calling for guaranteed funding of arts education in 1998.
 (In the interest of full disclosure, I was the author of the resolution.)

-Resolved: That the California State PTA and its units, councils and districts support measures that would guarantee funding for high-quality arts education programs from pre-kindergarten through grade twelve and require that such programs be included in the school curriculum.
+Resolved: That the California State PTA and its units, councils, and districts support measures that would guarantee funding for high-quality arts education programs from pre-kindergarten through grade twelve and require that such programs be included in the school curriculum.

 The campaign for this initiative is led by Austin Beutner, a former Superintendent of Los Angeles Unified School District.
 A long list of educators, entertainers and arts organizations have signed on including Create CA, a statewide arts policy and advocacy organization.
 You can find out more on the campaign website.

-March is Arts Education Month — a good time to discuss how your school provides the arts.
 Does your school provide a high quality arts education, as defined by the California arts content standards adopted in 2019?
 Do parents in your school know what arts are required?

 Ed100 provides many resources to learn more about the arts: